 1) A valid driver’s license, ID pass or US passport.

 2) Your most recent utility bill (dated within the last 60 days) with a Tempe address.
-Acceptable utility bills include SRP, APS, Southwest Gas, City of Tempe, Cox Communications, Century Link, Direct TV, Dish Network, cell phone company or a bank statement.
-Lease agreements, medical bills and car insurance bills are not acceptable forms of proof of residency.
+Acceptable utility bills include SRP, APS, Southwest Gas, City of Tempe, Cox Communications, Century Link, Direct TV, Dish Network, cell phone company, bank statement or a current statement from the Department of Economic Security (DES).
+Lease agreements are not acceptable forms of proof of residency.

 3) An 18 year old who lives at home with a parent or guardian may use the parent or guardians utility bill as proof of address if they bring a birth certificate and the parent or guardian with them to get the pass.
 This provides proof that the name listed on the utility bill is the parent or guardian.